hafsamubarak/React-Todo-CRUD-App/README.md

 # Future Work

 - make more reusable components like form component as it's most used in this app
+- use a state mangement system like Redux or Context.
 - add more styling to the App.
 - The uer will be able to upload his personal image.
 - The user will be able to edit his information.